 The villas themselves are decorated in a modern fashion with slate floors and concrete walls in the bathrooms.
 The beds are set on a concrete platform.
 There are two international plugs next to the bed!
 Usually on of my chief complaints is a lack of plugs, but not at Waterland.
 Due to the floor to ceiling windows, there is plenty of light during the day.
 The lights at night are a bit harsh, though, and the only soft lighting is the reading lamps by the bed.
 Since I am not a morning person, I could have done with more shades to draw to block out the morning light.
 Bring some earplugs if you want to sleep late as the local rooster is up very early!

 All the villas are equipped with solar panels and energy-saving features, such as power is only on when you key is inserted in the slot.
 Outside the lights are controlled by motion sensors.

 Breakfast was included during my stay and you are offered fruit, curd, juice, coffee or tea, a choice of eggs and toast.
 I opted to have Sri Lankan scrambled eggs most of the mornings.
 The eggs were great and had the added spice of curry leaves.
 One morning I was brought a more tradition Sri Lankan breakfast of coconut noodles, curry, and a coconut mixture.
 It was quite good, but not a breakfast for me.
 Lunch is light fare, and I indulged with vegetable spring rolls two days in a row!
 The dinner selection is not large, but the food was excellent.
 All meals were served outside.
 There is an indoor area in case of rain.

-Overall, I would highly recommend Waterland on a visit to Sri Lanka.
+Overall, I would highly recommend Waterland on a visit to Sri Lanka, check rates here.
 It is a great place to unwind and enjoy nature.
 All this within a short drive to Negombo if you want to see more or visit the beach.